trumpfheller/trumpfheller.github.io/dictionary.md

 print(file_counts.values())
 dict_values([10, 14, 2, 23])
 ```
-These methods return special data types related to the dictionary.
-You just need to iterate them as you would with any sequence.
+These methods return special data types related to the dictionary. => just iterate them as you would with any sequence.
 ```python
 for value in file_counts.values(): print(value)